IN CONVERSATION WITH BETHAN LAURA WOOD

 WonderGlass: What inspires you the most in your work?
 Is it something always changing or constant?

-WonderGlass: You make a vast use of materials, from wood, to steel and from fabric to glass.
-Do you have any favourite?
+WonderGlass: You make vast use of materials, from wood to steel and from fabric to glass.
+Do you have a favourite?
 How does it feel to work with glass?

-Bethan Laura Wood: I like all sorts of materials, I think I most often work with materials that have varied histories that are used in both hi and low contexts, spanning both the mass and the one off.
+Bethan Laura Wood: I like all sorts of materials, I think I most often work with materials that have varied histories that are used in both high and low contexts, spanning both the mass and the one-off.
 I was very excited to get the opportunity to work with the cast glass and its architectural qualities.

 WonderGlass: The COVID-19 emergency affected everyone, how has the process behind Chain, your new creation with WonderGlass, been?

-Bethan Laura Wood: We had to do a lot of finger crossing as we were not able to do as much experiments with the real materials before these pieces were made, but the highly skilled makers of WonderGlass were able to produce these first works.
-I am excited now that these pieces are made and looking forward to expand this body of work even more with WonderGlass, especially after my factory visit.
+Bethan Laura Wood: We had to do a lot of finger-crossing as we were not able to do as many experiments with the real materials before these pieces were made, but the highly skilled makers of WonderGlass were able to produce these first works.
+I am excited now that these pieces are made and looking forward to expanding this body of work even more with WonderGlass, especially after my factory visit.

 WonderGlass: You presented Chain at The Venice Glass Week 2020 in WonderGlass’ latest exhibition ‘London – Venice: The Spirit of Resurgence’.
 I think with Chain you created a perfect balance between the harmony of Venetian glass and the boldness of London.
 How did your Londoner background affect the process?

-WonderGlass: Where did you draw your inspiration from for this piece?
+WonderGlass: Where did you draw your inspiration for this piece?

-Bethan Laura Wood: These pieces draw inspiration for my pre COVID-19 travels to Asia and in particular Japan.
-I have been very lucky to visit Japan, Korea and China over the last two years, and I have been keen to find the right projects to start exploring the beautiful shapes and proportions that I came cross during my visit.
+Bethan Laura Wood: These pieces draw inspiration for my pre-COVID-19 travels to Asia and in particular Japan.
+I have been very lucky to visit Japan, Korea, and China over the last two years, and I have been keen to find the right projects to start exploring the beautiful shapes and proportions that I came across during my visit.